 There are nearly 65 million forcibly displaced people worldwide, and most of them have poor access to energy.

-Within refugee camps, facilities such as schools and healthcare centres are mostly inefficiently powered by diesel generators, while almost entirely wood is used for cooking, and kerosene or torches for lighting.
+Within refugee camps, facilities such as schools and healthcare centres are mostly powered by inefficient diesel generators, while wood is largerly used for cooking, and kerosene or torches for lighting.
 Outside the camps, which is where 85% of refugees live, the extra pressure put on finite resources and infrastructure can be a serious problem for the hosting populations, who often face similar energy access challenges.

-The findings from a series of research studies conducted over the course of the past two years form the basis for a number of on the ground interventions testing new ways of delivering sustainable energy solutions in camps in Kenya and Burkina Faso and in non-camp setting in Jordan.
-These include optimising the management of energy consumption to bring reductions; addressing the funding challenges for financing new projects; creating and delivering low carbon projects, identifying and strengthening markets for renewables within refugee communities and investigating the feasibility of new public private partnerships.
+The findings from a series of research studies conducted over the course of the past three years form the basis for a number of interventions, testing new ways of delivering sustainable energy solutions in camps in Kenya and Burkina Faso and in non-camp setting in Jordan.
+These include optimising the management of energy consumption to bring reductions; addressing the funding challenges for financing new projects; creating and delivering low carbon projects; identifying and strengthening markets for renewables within refugee communities and investigating the feasibility of new public private partnerships.